 The bundled software is also a major win for Novation as you are given a lot of really expensive software for free.

 Including Ableton Live Lite, & Addictive Keys.
-Addictive Keys is an awesome piano VST that is also extremely popular and it is included in my favorite piano plugins list.
+Addictive Keys is currently one of the best piano VST plugins available.

 - Includes great bundled software including Ableton Live Lite, Addictive Keys & more